tonyltf/my-go-app/README.md

 * Error handling - Should have centralized error logging / handling so we can do something like alert / notification
 * Logging - better loggin mechanism like fluentd
 * Data pipeline - more decoupled data pipeline like ELT instead of directly dumping into the database
+* Some testing is missing - factory pattern is not tested